 A horse person’s life can change forever in an instant.

-Among horse-related nonprofits, EAF is unique in that we assist equestrians from all corners of the horse world—from every equestrian discipline and profession and in every walk of life.
-Our goal is to help an even greater number of equestrians in crisis to overcome hard times and move forward with their lives.
+Among horse-related nonprofits, EAF is unique in that it assists equestrians from all corners of the horse world across the United States.
+EAF offers a helping hand to horse people of every discipline and profession to overcome hard times and move forward with their lives.

 Equestrian Aid Foundation Inc. does not discriminate on the basis of race, ethnicity, national origin, color, age, religion, creed, disability, marital status, military status, sexual orientation, gender identity or gender expression, or any other category protected by local, state, or federal law.
 This policy applies to all activities, outreach, and operations, including but not limited to provision of services, selection of board members, hiring and firing of staff, and selection of volunteers and contractors.
 We are committed to providing an inclusive and welcoming environment for our board and staff grant applicants and recipients volunteers contractors and all members of the community with whom we engage.